S3-working-group/s3-practical-guide/docs/all.md

 Consider:

--   consent and equivalence in decision making
+-   consent and equivalence in decision-making
 -   selection process for leadership roles
 -   organizational structure, <a href="#" class="tooltip" title="Values: Valued principles that guide behavior.
 Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a> and <a href="#" class="tooltip" title="Principle: A basic idea or rule that guides behavior, or explains or controls how something happens or works.">principles</a>
 -   influence of owners or shareholders